Marko Kordić

-Marko Kordić (Марко Кордић; born 22 February 1995) is a Montenegrin football goalkeeper who plays for Iskra Danilovgrad.
+Marko Kordić (Марко Кордић; born 22 February 1995) is a Montenegrin footballer who plays as a goalkeeper for OFK Petrovac.

 Club career

 Vojvodina

 Kordić joined Vojvodina's first team for season 2011–12, as a youth squad member.
-He was loaned to Bačka BP at the beginning of season 2013–14, but he returned in Vojvodina in short time, because of deficit of goalkeepers.
+He was loaned to Bačka at the beginning of the 2013–14 season, but he returned to Vojvodina in short time, because of deficit of goalkeepers.
 In winter break off-season, he injured Cruciate ligaments and ended that season.
 After recovery, he regularly trained with other players in the 2014–15 season.
 Kordić made solid performances in winter break off-season and confirmed full recovery.
 He made his professional debut for Vojvodina in away match against OFK Beograd in 16th round of Serbian SuperLiga played on 21 February 2015 at the Omladinski Stadium and ended with draw result, 0:0.